satellite-image-deep-learning/techniques/README.md

 * [Detecting solar panels from satellite imagery](https://towardsdatascience.com/weekend-project-detecting-solar-panels-from-satellite-imagery-f6f5d5e0da40)
 * [Anomaly Detection on Mars using a GAN](https://omdena.com/projects/anomaly-detection-mars/)
 * [Tackling the Small Object Problem in Object Detection](https://blog.roboflow.com/tackling-the-small-object-problem-in-object-detection)
+* [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery

 ## Cloud detection
 A subset of the object detection problem, but surprisingly challenging